coderefinery/presentations/2024-aarhus.md

 ## Which competences might be needed in the future?
 (2/2)

+### Being able to decommission services

+- Papers are "forever" but services are not.
+The main skill in decommissioning is possibly communication.

 ### Learning and training others

 - We all need .emph[training in how to train] and how to mentor.